-She recently toured America as part of the Laphroaig Choir #opinionswelcome campaign.
+She has toured the UK and America as part of the Laphroaig Choir #opinionswelcome campaign.

 In 2013 Rachael sang her first performance of Violetta La Traviata with Edinburgh Grand Opera.
 "Make no mistake, Brimley is a fantastic Violetta.
 Her voice is light and colourful almost to the top.... she has a thrill of sensuality about her that promises much, and a demeanour that indicates she is certainly in control...
 But it is Brimley's warmth that endures."
 Thom Dibdin, All Edinburgh Theatre, http://thomdibdin.co.uk/review-la-traviata/

 Rachael works regularly with Scottish Opera, performing Chorus in many productions including Rusalka, The Mikado, The Marriage of Figaro, La bohème, La Traviata and Eugene Onegin.
 In the 2019/20 season she will sing in the Chorus for Tosca (also acting the role of the prostitute), Nixon in China and The Gondoliers.

 In 2017 she began working as Chorus Representative, facilitating feedback and representing the Chorus and their interests.

 Rachael has covered the Page and Countess Ceprano in Rigoletto, and most recently Papagena in the Sir Thomas Allen production of The Magic Flute (both for Scottish Opera), going on to perform the role in various performances.